C&G Understanding Buildings and Managing Repairs

 Building maintenance course that gives housing staff the skills to provide a better service

-The City & Guilds Understanding Buildings and Managing Repairs certificate teaches a knowledge and understanding of:
+The City & Guilds Understanding Buildings and Managing Repairs training programme teaches a knowledge and understanding of:

 - how buildings are constructed and how they function as domestic properties

 - common maintenance problems, how to identify them and successfully order repairs.